CoderPenguin1-dev/Minty-Launcher/README.md

 Minty Launcher only targets Windows, and only has been tested on Windows 10 and 11.
 Minty Launcher through Wine has been unsuccessful.

 **NOTICE** Versions of Minty Launcher are receiving false positives.
-Details in this commit: https://github.com/PENGUINCODER1/Minty-Launcher/issues/2
+Details in this issue: https://github.com/PENGUINCODER1/Minty-Launcher/issues/2

 ## Useful Links
 * [Downloads](https://github.com/PENGUINCODER1/Minty-Launcher/releases)